serpent-os/moss-d-legacy/README.md

 The command line interface takes direct inspiration from the `eopkg` package manager in Solus, in turn a fork of `pisi` from Pardus.

+#### Modules

+moss/cli

+    Implements the command line interface

+moss/build

+    Implements support for building packages

+moss/format

+    Implement format support, including binary and source build formats If required, we can split this into a submodule down the line.